 Stack you own Holz Hausen

 So before you build a Holz Hausen you need to find a spot in your yard that has no shade and is close enough to your house because you don’t want to have to walk far through the snow every time you need it some.

 Many people that build Holz Hausen say that it’s a good idea to yard lay down a gravel circle as a base, this helps keep moisture away from the bottom of the wood and if you don’t have anywhere to lay down gravel or don’t want gravel on your yard then you can start building it on some wood pallets as an alternative they will stop the wood from sitting on wet grass, the idea here is to not have the bottom wood wet all the time.

 So this type of stack is generally 10 feet wide but can be bigger or smaller the design is the same, first to start building one you can put a stake in the ground where you want your center, if you are making the ten-foot size you measure out five feet from the center and place pieces of wood to make a circle around it, tying a string to the center of the stake at 5 feet then you can use it as a guide to building it the right size.

 To build one this size you will probably need a minimum of two cords of wood, so if you don’t plan on buying that much try stacking one 6 or 7 feet wide, people that build them say they work better when they are 10 feet wide.

-Remember if you decide to build a Holz Hausen they are definitely are a more time-consuming way of stacking your wood but a lot of people say their wood seasons much faster so if your feeling handy and have the time it would probably be a great project, one thing is for sure none of your neighbors will have a pile of wood as cool as yours.
+Remember if you decide to build a Holz Hausen they are a more time-consuming way of stacking your wood but a lot of people say their wood seasons much faster so if you feel handy and have the time it would probably be a great project, one thing is for sure none of your neighbors will have a pile of wood as cool as yours.